Author: Vanessa Ngan, Staff Writer, 2006.

 In plaque stage mycosis fungoides, the patches become thickened and may resemble psoriasis.
 They are usually itchy.

 In tumour stage mycosis fungoides, large irregular lumps develop from plaques, or de novo.
 They may ulcerate.
 At this stage, spread to other organs is more likely than in earlier stages.
-The tumour type may transform to a large cell lymphoma.
+The tumour type may transform into a large cell lymphoma.

 There are a number of variants and subtypes of mycosis fungoides.
 Most follow the same clinical and pathological features as MF but some have distinctive features as described below.